 Determining whether a breach of duty of care caused an injury

 In some cases it will be obvious what has caused the injury.
-For example, if a person slips on a wet floor and breaks their arm.
-In this case there is a clear connection between the wet floor and the injury suffered (i.e. broken arm).
+For example, if a person slips on a wet floor and breaks their arm, then there is a clear connection between the wet floor and the injury suffered (the broken arm).

-However, in a lot of cases the cause of an injury may be more complex.
+However, in many cases the cause of an injury may be more complex.
 There may be more than one event that could have caused the injury.
-For example, where a person slips on a wet floor and injures their arm, but earlier that morning they had injured the same arm in a fall from their bicycle.
-In such cases there will be issues about exactly which event caused the injury and to what extent.
+For example, where a person slips on a wet floor and injures their arm, but earlier that morning they had injured the same arm in a fall from their bicycle, there will be questions about whether one event or both caused the injury and to what extent.

 Contributory negligence occurs when the injured person themselves is found to have contributed to the cause of their loss or injury.
-If a plaintiff has failed to take reasonable care for their own safety or loss then they will be found contributorily negligent.
+If an applicant has failed to take reasonable care for their own safety or loss then they will be found contributorily negligent.
 The amount of damages they can claim will be reduced according to the extent they are found to have contributed to the loss.

 Some examples of contributory negligence are: